 Students may purchase a hot, nutritious lunch daily provided by SchoolFoodies.

 The school has an after-school athletic program for students in 3rd–8th grades that is coordinated by the parish with oversight by the Catholic Youth Organization (CYO).

 The school offers an extended care program on a full-time, part-time, or drop-in basis on school days.
 Contact us for more information about our extended care program or with any other questions about our school, curriculum or programs.
-Parents who are interested in looking at St. Paul's in action may attend a school tour led by the principal on the following Wednesday mornings at 10:15am.
+Parents who are interested in looking at St. Paul's in action may attend a school tour led by the principal on Wednesday mornings at 8:30am.
 The classroom observations are by appointment only.